 Evolutionary perspectives on gender differences in human behaviour

-In Sense and Nonsense: Evolutionary Perspectives on Human Behaviour, I have critically evaluated how evolutionary theory has been applied to human behaviour from Darwin to the present day [1].
-We have argued that evolutionary accounts of gender differences in human behaviour are often been based on over-simplified or out-dated views of how humans have evolved [2], and we have proposed that a niche construction perspective can provide a richer and fuller account of the diversity of human behaviour [3,4].
+We have critically evaluated how evolutionary theory has been applied to human behaviour from Darwin through sociobiology to the present day [1].
+We have argued that evolutionary accounts of gender differences in human behaviour are often based on over-simplified views of evolution [2] and have neglected the importance of cultural processes [3].
+We have proposed that a niche construction perspective can provide a richer and fuller account of the diversity of human behaviour [4].

 Gender differences in human behaviour, cognition and personality

 When men and women differ in their average performance on cognitive tasks, the difference is often attributed to ‘ability’.
-However, factors such as confidence and willingness to take risks can influence learning strategies in such tasks.
-We have shown that the decision to learn socially, rather than asocially, is influenced both by confidence [1] and by the riskiness of the social and asocial options [2].
-Adolescent girls interpret ambiguous scenarios more negatively than do same-aged boys [3], and men score higher on average than women on their willingness to experience in novel, intense sensations [3].
-Such differences could impact upon gender differences in cognitive tasks.
+However, factors such as confidence and willingness to take risks could influence performance.
+We showed that the decision to learn socially, rather than asocially, is influenced by confidence [1] and the riskiness of these options [2], and, other factors, such as gender differences in sensation-seeking [3] and interpretation of ambiguous scenarios [4], could also impact performance.

 Past research projects